alespool/Flask_Blog/README.md

 A simple yet powerful blogging application built using Flask, a lightweight Python web framework.
 This project demonstrates how to create a blog with user authentication, post creation, and content management.

+#### TODO:
+- add type hints and annotations to code;
+- modify HTML and CSS layout for more modern look;
+- add info in About, Latest Posts, Announcements etc pages;

 ---

 ## Features